vandupro/Salesagents-magento-2/README.md

   Implement a system consisting of Sales Agent(SA)
   SA is a customer as well
   SA will be assigned with products, and receive commission when customer buy their product
-2. New Attributes
+2. New Attributes:
   Customer: is_sales_agent(boolean)
   Product: sale_agent_id, commission_type(fixed/percent), commission_value
-3. Tables
+3. Tables:
   entity_id
   order_id
   order_item_id